Orenkfu/CroincApp/README.md

 Built using the tutorial on [gonehybrid.com](https://gonehybrid.com/build-your-first-mobile-app-with-ionic-2-angular-2)

-Fixes to issues in the tutoria:
+Fixes to issues in the tutorial:

 * Property binding [innerHTML] to a <ionic-content> component does not work as specified in the tutorial.
 Throws: Uncaught TypeError: Cannot read property 'offsetHeight' of null